Accurate close interactions of Stokes spheres using lubrication-adapted image systems: Acknowledgements

 \section{Acknowledgements}

 Broms and Tornberg acknowledge the support from the Swedish Research Council: grant no.~2019-05206 and the research environment grant INTERFACE (biomaterials), no.~2016-06119.
 The Flatiron Institute is a division of the Simons Foundation.
 Broms appreciates the research visit at CCM Flatiron, which served as a catalyst for the initial ideas in this work.
+We would also like to thank the referees for their thorough reading of the manuscript and for their valuable comments which have helped us to improve the text.